 Some of the module options in either term may be withdrawn from time to time and some new modules may be included, subject to demand.
-In addition to passing the prescribed examinations, each student must submit a dissertation on an approved topic relating to their chosen specialization.
+In addition to passing the prescribed examinations, each student must submit a dissertation on an approved topic relating to their chosen specialisation.

-Part-Time Option: For candidates taking the course part-time over two years, during the first year, candidates take seven modules, namely: the mandatory modules M1 and M2 along with five of the module options (including at least two from their chosen specialization) which amounts to 45 ECTS.
-During the second year, candidates must complete the compulsory M3 module together with three other module options (including at least two from their chosen specialization) which amount to 45 ECTS.
-By the end of the course, part-time candidates must have completed at least four of their specialization module options and four of the other options, amounting to a total of 90 ECTS credits.
+Part-Time Option: For candidates taking the course part-time over two years, during the first year, candidates take seven modules, namely: the mandatory modules M1 and M2 along with five of the module options (including at least two from their chosen specialisation) which amounts to 45 ECTS.
+During the second year, candidates must complete the compulsory M3 module together with three other module options (including at least two from their chosen specialisation) which amount to 45 ECTS.
+By the end of the course, part-time candidates must have completed at least four of their specialisation module options and four of the other options, amounting to a total of 90 ECTS credits.

 The part-time option runs in parallel with the full-time course.
 Full and part-time students attend the same lectures which are typically scheduled Monday-Friday, 9-5pm.
 During the teaching periods, students taking the part-time option are typically required to attend 9-12 hours per week during year 1 and 3-6 hours during year 2.

 Assessment: Examination of course modules (through written exams, individual assignments and presentations, mini projects, group work, etc.) and completion of a Major Dissertation.